Ivan Koloff

-Oreal Donald Perras (August 25, 1942 – February 18, 2017) was a Canadian professional wrestler, better known by the ring name "The Russian Bear" Ivan Koloff.
+Oreal Donald Perras (August 25, 1942 – February 18, 2017) was a Canadian professional wrestler, better known by the ring name "the Russian Bear" Ivan Koloff, under which name he was billed as being from Russia and, following the dissolution of the Soviet Union, Ukraine.
 He was the third wrestler to hold the WWWF Championship.
+In April 2025, it was announced that Koloff would be inducted into the WWE Hall of Fame.

 Early life

-Perras was born in Montreal, Quebec, Canada and raised on a dairy farm in rural Ontario along with his six brothers and three sisters.
+Perras was born in Montreal, Canada and raised on a dairy farm in rural Ontario along with his six brothers and three sisters.